Yersinia Infection

 Antibiotic treatment is usually not needed.
 Your doctor will decide if treatment is necessary in your case.

-If you think you have a yersinia infection, see your family doctor for testing, advice and treatment.
+If you think you have a yersinia infection, see a primary care provider for testing, advice and treatment.

-Children in day care who have diarrhea or vomiting can be cared for temporarily in an area separate from other children until picked up by their parents.
-To ensure proper hand washing, children in day cares should be supervised by an adult when washing their hands.
+Children in child care who have diarrhea or vomiting can be cared for temporarily in an area separate from other children until picked up by their parents.
+To ensure proper hand washing, children in child care should be supervised by an adult when washing their hands.

 Be aware of the risks associated with the food products you buy and know how to prepare your food safely.
-Pork is most commonly associated with yersiniosis, but treat all raw meat as if it is contaminated and handle it accordingly.
-Handle and prepare food safely:
+Pork is most commonly associated with yersiniosis but treat all raw meat as if it is contaminated and handle it accordingly.
+To lower your risk of yersiniosis:

-• Keep raw meats well wrapped and on lower refrigerator shelves so blood does not drip onto other foods.
+• Store raw meats well wrapped and on lower refrigerator shelves to prevent cross contamination

 • Thaw meat in the refrigerator, microwave, or under cold running water, not at room temperature.
 Refrigerate foods promptly.

-• Wash and sanitize items that do not go into the dishwasher such as cutting boards, utensils, counters, kitchen sinks and tap handles:
+• Thoroughly wash and sanitize items all contaminated items and surfaces that do not go into the dishwasher such as cutting boards, utensils, counters, kitchen sinks and tap handles:

-3. Immediately after handling raw poultry or meat, and
+3. immediately after handling raw poultry or meat

-4. before touching anything else after using the toilet or changing diapers, and
+4. after using the toilet or changing diapers

-If your local drinking water provider has issued a Boil Water Notice for your community, take the advice seriously.
+If your local drinking water provider has issued a drinking water advisory for your community, follow the instructions provided until the advisory is lifted.

 Do not drink untreated surface water from a spring, stream, river, lake, pond or shallow well.
 Assume it is contaminated with animal feces.
 Boil or disinfect water from these sources that is used for:

 Yersinia is passed in the feces; therefore people with diarrhea that could be due to an infection should not go to school or work if they are in a high risk setting such as caring for people or preparing food.
-If you are a food handler, health care worker or work in or attend a day care, it is possible for you to transmit yersinia to others in these settings.
+If you are a food handler, health care worker or work in or attend a childcare, it is possible for you to transmit yersinia to others in these settings.
 Do not work while you have diarrhea or vomiting and do not return to work or day care until 48 hours after your last loose stool or episode of vomiting.
 This time period will ensure you have a chance to recover and lessen the possibility of transmitting the infection to others.
-See the guideline entitled Exclusion of Enteric Cases and their Contacts from High Risk Settings in the BCCDC Communicable Disease Control Manual.
+See the guideline related to the exclusion of enteric cases and their contacts from high risk settings in the BCCDC Communicable Disease Control Manual.